rstats-on-nix/daily_cran/readme.md

 ```
 </details>

-This packages are guaranteed to build for the listed dates and platforms below.
+These packages (and their direct dependencies) are guaranteed to build for the
-If you get a run-time error (meaning, you load the package, try to use it, but
+listed dates and platforms below.
+If you get a run-time error (meaning, you load
-get some error) then please open an issue.
+the package, try to use it, but get some error) then please open an issue.

 Then I "update" R packages on these dates (thanks to the Posit CRAN snapshots!!):